Here are the best events happening during August in the Buckeye State.

 There are plenty of events for the entire family, and RTA is offering a gnome hike that is family-friendly.
 Check out their website HERE.
 The Lafayette Hotel is downtown and right in the midst of the action.
 Book now.

-6. Pick a posy at the Sunflower Festival in Bucyrus
+6. Pick a posy at Flower Days in Bucyrus

-The Pickwick Place in Bucyrus is hosting a Sunflower Festival on August 5 & 6 and 12 & 13.
-Meander through the sunflowers, pick your own blooms, or take a free wagon ride.
-There will even be face-painting for the kids.
-You must book ahead through Eventbrite.
+The Pickwick Place in Bucyrus is hosting “Flower Days” on August 11 & 12 and 18 & 19.
+Meander through the sunflowers, pick your own seasonal blooms or take a free wagon ride.
+There will even be face painting for the kids.
+You must book a free ticket through Eventbrite.

 7. Visit a splash pad

 August in Ohio is known for being brutally hot and muggy!
-Why not cool off with the family at a new splash pad?
-Celina and Mansfield are both homes to new splash pads!
+Why not cool off with the family at a new splash pad!
+Check out this awesome splash pad in Mansfield.
 Looking for more?
 Here’s a list of splash pads near Columbus.

 8. Watch history come to life at the Conneaut D-Day re-enactment

-This is the year I will attend this event!
+Hopefully, this is the year I will attend this event!
 (Fingers crossed).
-For lovers of history and homeschoolers, the re-enactment of D-Day happens on August 18-20 on the shore of Lake Erie in Conneaut, Ohio.
+For lovers of history and homeschoolers, the re-enactment of D-Day happens on August 17-19 on the shore of Lake Erie in Conneaut, Ohio.
 You must reserve your pass in advance.
 Here’s the info: D-Day Reenactment.

 9. Take a day trip to an island without leaving Ohio